-Venezuela opposition congress to name parallel Supreme Court judges
+Venezuela opposition congress names alternative Supreme Court judges

 Maduro also faces widespread pressure from abroad to abort the assembly, including from U.S. President Donald Trump who said on Monday he would take "strong and swift economic actions" if the Venezuelan leader went ahead with his plans.

-Additional reporting by Lenin Danieri in Maracaibo; Editing by Alexandra Ulmer and W Simon
+Additional reporting by Girish Gupta and Corina Pons in Caracas and Lenin Danieri in Maracaibo; Editing by W Simon